Logipedia/forecasting-tools/src/ai_models/readme.md

 All RetryableModels have a `allowed_tries` argument when initializing the model.
 The model will try that many times before giving up

 ## System Prompts
-Most models also allow for a sytem prompt to be set when initilizing the model object.
+Most models also allow for a system prompt to be set when initializing the model object.

 # Testing